Quicksand (American band): Second reunion (2012–present)

 On September 12, 2017, while on-tour in Phoenix, Arizona, guitarist Tom Capone was arrested (and missed the evening's show at The Crescent Ballroom) for shoplifting and resisting arrest at the local CVS drug store.
 The band released a statement soon after that Tom was "heading home to get better," and the band resumed the tour as a three-piece.
 Capone never rejoined the band, shifting Schreifels to both rhythm and lead guitar duties.
 Their first release without Capone was the 12" EP Triptych Continuum, which was released on April 21, 2018, through Epitaph, coinciding with Record Store Day.

 By April 2021, Quicksand had reportedly been working on new material for their fourth studio album.
 The band released their first song in three years, "Inversion", on April 13, 2021, through streaming services.
 The band released the single "Missile Command" on June 23 and announced that the new album would be titled Distant Populations.
 Distant Populations was released digitally on August 13, while a vinyl version will be released on September 25.

 In mid-August 2021, Quicksand posted a video of the song "Colossus" with Stephen Brodsky on guitar and backing vocals.
 Brodsky subsequently accompanied Quicksand on their late 2021 tour in support of Distant Populations returning Quicksand to a four piece—the first time since the arrest of Tom Capone.

+On February 3, 2023, Quicksand announced a 30th Anniversary Edition of their debut LP "Slip" being re-issued on vinyl by the Boston based record label Iodine Recordings.
+The 30th Anniversary Edition of "Slip" included a 64-page hardcover book with band photographs, rare concert posters, and a foreword by Walter Schreifels.
+The book also contains commentary from notable musicians from the punk scene, including: Scott Ian of Anthrax, Geoff Rickly of Thursday, Stephen Brodsky of Cave In, Dennis Lyxzén of Refused, Tim McIlrath of Rise Against, and many more.
+The record was remastered for vinyl using the original 1993 master tapes.